wainins/wainins/README.md

   ·
   <a href="https://mail.google.com/mail/?view=cm&fs=1&to=wainins1203@gmail.com">Email</a>
 </p>

 ---

 ### 🧬 A little about me

-I started my academic journey in Biology, where I was introduced to working with scientific data.
-Over time, I became more interested in the data itself — exploring patterns, analysing results, and finding ways to turn data into meaningful insights.

-That interest led me to pursue an **MSc in Data Science & Analytics at Universiti Kebangsaan Malaysia (UKM)**.
+- 🎓 I'm currently doing an **MSc in Data Science & Analytics at UKM**

-**🧬 Biology → 📊 Data → 🤖 Data Science**
+- 🧬 I studied **Biology** for my Bachelor's
+- 📊 I got interested in data while working on my research and eventually decided to pursue Data Science
+- 💻 Currently learning and working with **Python, R, Machine Learning and Big Data**
+- 🎯 Hopefully becoming a **Data Scientist** along the way :)

 ---